damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

      the Google account), transfer owned documents from Google Drive to manager, and delete the Google account. (automatically disables Drive access)
 1. [ ] People Ops: remove former team member's email from email aliases (workflow is by suggesting in "GitLab Email Forwarding", then enacting).
-1. [ ] People Ops: Block former team members' [dev.GitLab.org account](https://dev.gitlab.org/admin/users) and remove from [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members)
+1. [ ] People Ops: Block former team members' [dev.GitLab.org account](https://dev.gitlab.org/admin/users) and remove from [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members).
+If a core team member is removed, ensure that the permissions are changed from master to developer.
 1. [x] _not relevant_ People Ops: @mention the new team member in this onboarding issue once their dev.gitlab.org account has been made.
 1. [ ] Slack
    1. [ ] People Ops disable team member in [Slack](https://gitlab.slack.com/admin).